githubnext/copilot-workspace-user-manual/vscode.md

 Any edits make to the local files will be synced back to the web session, so you do not need to worry about committing or loosing your changes.

-### Deleting a session
+### Deleting a Session

-To delete a session, click on the trash can icon next to the item in the session list or select **Delete Session** from the context menu that appears by clicking on the `...` button on the `Task` or `Plan` views in the session details.
+To delete a session, you click on the trash can icon next to the item in the session list.
+If you are currently viewing a session's details, select **Delete Session** from the context menu that appears when clicking on the `...` button on the `Task` or `Plan` views.

 Alternatively, you can use thee Command Palette (F1 or Ctrl/Cmd+Shift+P) and select the **GitHub Copilot Workspace: Delete Session** command when you are viewing a session's details.

 ## Planning and implementing
-When the session details are visible (and you see the `Task` and `Plan` views), you can make changes to the plan and related implementation for the session.
+When the session details are visible (and you see the `Task` and `Plan` views), you can make changes to the plan and its related implementation for the session right from VS Code.

+In fact, can also generate and implement an initial plan if your session doesn't have one yet.

-You will find a number of different options for editing the plan by clicking on the `...` button and using the context menu that appears in the `Plan` view, or when hovering on an item in the plan.
+You will find a number of different options for interacting with the plan by clicking on the `...` button in the `Plan` view.
 However, the most common actions will appear as icons.
 Let's go through what each of these does.

 | Button | Command | Description | Location(s) |
 | :--- | :--- | :--- | :--- |